mrakelinggar/opencv_text/README.md

 # opencv_text
- Reading texts in images using OpenCV and others
+ Reading texts in images using OpenCV and other tools
+ Source: PyImageSearch